Ayushii12/AWS-Certified-Cloud-Practitioner-Course-Notes/README.md

 - Inside each Region, we have multiple data centers that have all the compute, storage, and other services you need to run your applications
 - Each Region can be connected to each other Region through a high speed **fiber** network, controlled by AWS

-#### Selecting a Region
+- **Region**
     - One of the first decisions you get to make is which Region do you pick for your services, data, and applications
         - **1. Compliance with governance and legal requirements**
             - Depending on your company and location, you might need to run your data out of specific areas
             - For example, if your company requires all of its data to reside within the boundaries of the UK, you would choose the London Region
         - **2. proximity to your customers**
             - Selecting a Region that is close to your customers will help you to get content to them faster
             - For example, your company is based in Washington, DC, and many of your customers live in Singapore
-        - You might consider running your infrastructure in the Northern Virginia Region to be close to company headquarters, and run your applications from the Singapore Region
+                - You might consider running your infrastructure in the Virginia Region to be close to company headquarters, and run your applications from the Singapore Region
         - **3. Available Services Within a Region**
             - Sometimes, the closest Region might **not** have **all** the AWS features that you want, forcing to pick the region that has the required AWS feature
             - AWS is frequently innovating and expanding on existing features
             - However, making new services available around the world sometimes requires AWS to build out physical hardware one Region at a time
         - **4. Pricing**
             - The cost of services can vary from Region to Region
             - Suppose that you are considering running applications in both the United States and Brazil
             - The way Brazil’s tax structure is set up, it might cost 50% more to run the same workload out of the São Paulo Region compared to the Oregon Region

-#### Availability Zones
+    - **Availability Zones**
         - An Availability Zone is a **single** data center or a **group** of data centers within a **Region**
         - Availability Zones are located tens of miles apart from each other
         - This is close enough to have low latency but distant enough to reduce the chance that multiple Availability Zones are affected
         - A best practice is to run applications across at least **two** Availability Zones in a **Region**

-#### Edge Locations
+    - **Edge Locations**
         - Stores **cached** copies of your content closer to your customers for faster delivery
         - Example:
             - Suppose that your company’s data is stored in Brazil, and you have customers who live in China
             - To provide content to these customers you don’t need to
                 - Move all the content to one of the Chinese Regions
                 - Requir your customers to get their data from Brazil
             - Instead you can cache a copy locally at an edge location that is close to your customers in China
             - When a customer in China requests one of your files, Amazon CloudFront retrieves the file from the cache in the edge location and delivers the file to the customer

-#### AWS Outposts
+    - **AWS Outposts**
         - Extensd AWS infrastructure and services to different locations including your **on-premises** data center